holographicSol/OmegaFindv2/README.md

      -p       Password Protected    Only scan for password protected archives.
      -r       Reveal                Display all file types.
      -t       Type                  Display all files of type.
+     -s       String Scan           Display all files containing string.
+Used with -q.
      -q       Query                 Specify a search query.
 Used with -c. -c PATH -q QUERY.
      -sfx     Suffix                Specify suffix.
 Used with -t.
      -csfx    Custom Suffix         Specify custom suffix group.
 Used with -t.